This HBO documentary has so many creepy moments that it’s difficult for any to stand out. Here’s one that did.

 If so, it worked.
 I believe them.
 They seem credible.
 Misremembering a date or a location is typical when twenty five years have passed, and so is feeling affection for one’s molester.
 There’s detailed descriptions of sex acts, which gives the documentary a compulsive rubbernecking-the-car-crash aspect.
 Tip: if you don’t want to hear stuff like “In Paris, he introduced me to masturbation”, maybe watch Regular Show instead.
 Equally disturbing are the faxes Michael sent the boys, and the desperate manipulation he tried towards the end to stop his entire house of cards collapsing.

-Michael Jackson was probably a pedophile.
-His defenders were wrong.
-Their webpages and blog posts and Facebook groups (“TOP 10 PROVEN SAFECHUCK LIES!!! #MJINNOCENT”) are barricades built to defend a man who only exists in their imagination.
+The bottom line?
+Michael Jackson was probably a pedophile, and his defenders were wrong.
+Their webpages and blog posts and Facebook groups (“TOP 10 PROVEN SAFECHUCK LIES!!! #MJINNOCENT”) are barricades built to defend an image of a man who only exists in their imagination.

 So where does that leave Michael Jackson in the year 2020?
 Is he “cancelled”?
 Is that even possible?
 There’s a psychological term called “splitting” – an inability to view people as having both good and bad sides.
 Michael’s strongest defenders clearly love his music, and certain aspects of his personality (philanthropy, generosity, etc) inspired them.
 Claims that he molested children represent a threat to that image of Michael, which is why they argue themselves into logical pretzels defending him.